Liz-Wagner/Technical_Test/README.md

 5. Run "npm start" in terminal to create the csv file

+6. Run "npm test" to run tests

-I realize this may be over kill given the directions, but I wanted to show more of my experience in dealing with api calls.
+I realize this may be over kill given the directions, but I wanted to show more of my experience in dealing with api calls and testing.